-Cut down on carbohydrates.
+Cut down on carbohydrates

-Eliminating refined carbohydrates, such as sugar, white rice, bread, alcohol, and foods made with white flour, such as muffins, bagels, pasta, pretzels and other snack foods, helps the body burn stored fat.
+Eliminating refined carbohydrates, such as sugar, white rice, bread, alcohol, and foods made with white flour (such as muffins, bagels, pasta, pretzels, and other snack foods) can help the body burn stored fat.
 Subtracting these food items from your diet can also keep your insulin and blood sugar levels normal.

 Also, read about: Is beer good for health?

-Consume whole grains in moderation.
+Consume whole grains in moderation

 Consume healthy fats.
-Yes, fats.
+Yes, fats

-Take supplements of essential fatty acids, namely omega–3 and omega–6 fats, which are required to in many important functions, including those of the brain and nervous system.
-Good sources of EFAs include eggs, high-quality flax seeds, soybeans, walnuts, and cold water fish harvested from the wild.
+Take supplements of essential fatty acids, namely omega–3 and omega–6 fats, which are required in many important functions, including those of the brain and nervous system.
+Good sources of EFAs include eggs, high-quality flax seeds, soybeans, walnuts, and cold-water fish harvested from the wild.

-Protein is important in each meal.
+Protein is important in each meal

-Eat at least three meals per day.
+Eat at least three meals per day

-Protect your body with antioxidants.
+Protect your body with antioxidants

 Antioxidants are found in fresh fruits and vegetables, especially brightly colored ones.
 Food is the best source of antioxidants, but if you don’t always get enough in your diet, high-quality supplements can provide significant protection.
 Antioxidants keep your cells alive and overall make you look younger!
 Green tea and black tea are some great examples of beverages containing anti-oxidants.

 So now that you know how important it is to balance hormones, it is time to indulge in the pattern of eating right.
 We hope the above list will help you in enhancing your diets.